BISHT-CODER/Super-Store-Sales-Analysis/README.md

    Total Profit reached 286.4K with a 12.47% margin, showing contributing over 50% of total profit, while the West Region led regional profitability.

-   Analysis revealed that discounts abouve 20% consistently reduced profit. with the highest discount band generating losses , highlighting the importance of controlled discount strategies.
+   Analysis revealed that discounts above 20% consistently reduced profit. with the highest discount band generating losses , highlighting the importance of controlled discount strategies.

-   Overall , the dashoboard provides actionable insights into sales growth drivers , profitability risks, and opportunites for strategic optimization across categories, regions, and customer segments.
+   Overall , the dashoboard provides actionable insights into sales growth drivers , profitability risks, and opportunites for strategic optimization across categories, and  regions.

    ![Executive Summary Dashboard](Sales_profit_overview.png)

 ### Sales Trend
    • Total Sales increased steadily from 484K in 2014 to 733K in 2017, representing strong year-over-year revenue growth.

    • The most significant sales acceleration occurred between 2016 to 2017, supported by a parallel increase in order volume.

+   • Highest sales record in 2014 (Q1) March .

    • Order volume closely tracked sales performance across all years, confirming that revenue growth was primarily driven by higher demand rater than price increases.